-Alexandra Harney is the author of The China Price: The True Cost of Chinese Competitive Advantage (Penguin Press, 2008) and a respected voice on socio-economic issues in China and Japan.
+A Mandarin and Japanese speaker, Alexandra is the author of The China Price: The True Cost of Chinese Competitive Advantage (Penguin Press, 2008), Alexandra is a respected voice on socio-economic issues in China and Japan.

 The China Price, which drew on two years of undercover reporting, examines the human and environmental cost of China’s success as the world’s factory through the stories of ordinary Chinese.
 The book, published in six languages and optioned for adaptation to film and television, was named a best book of the year on globalization by Library Journal.